animatlabs/animatlabs.github.io/_drafts/2027-03-29-ifc-parsing-xbim-csharp.md

 ## Traversing the Building Hierarchy

 IFC models have a strict hierarchy: Project > Site > Building > Storey > Space.
-Here's how to walk it:
+Walk the hierarchy like this:

 ```csharp
 public static void TraverseBuildingHierarchy(IModel model)